Equipment Financing Guide 2024: How to Fund Your Business Equipment Without Breaking the Bank

 - Insurance requirements

-- Training and setup costs
+- Employee training and setup costs

 - Ongoing operational expenses